Akwd22/shaker-magique/README.md

 tard.

-# ENGLISH
+## ENGLISH

-Our project is called "Magic Shaker", the basic principle is simple: to design a site web offering users a list of cocktails.
+Our project is called "Shaker Magique", the basic principle is simple: to design a site web offering users a list of cocktails.

 You should know that on this site, there are 3 categories of users :